 2. Data protection and security - A critical aspect in building your clients’ trust

 When it comes to providing data - particularly sensitive information - there needs to be ample trust between your organization and a potential client.
-Your clients will need to be certain that data that’s necessary for the transaction will only be collected and this will not be misused or compromised at any other point.
+Your end users will need to be certain that data that’s necessary for the transaction will only be collected and this will not be misused or compromised at any other point.

 3. Sending an alert if the verification process was not successful